4 Stink-Causing Laundry Mistakes (And How To Avoid Them)

 The key to choosing a deodorizer that will actually work is to choose one that kills the bacteria causing the odor.
 Sweat, the natural oils your body produces and dead skin all contribute to the rank odor that afflicts athletic clothes because it creates the environment where bacteria and fungus thrive.
 Of course we suggest using one with no toxic chemicals – like Force of Nature!
 Force of Nature is as effective as bleach, but gentle enough to spray on your yoga mat.
 Then the trick is to fully saturate the clothing or equipment and let it sit for 2 minutes or let it dry.
 Here’s how to optimize your de-stinking strategy further:

 Clothing: for your washable gym clothes and team uniforms, spray with Force of Nature to saturate, focusing on areas where sweat concentrates like armpits and seams.
 Wait 2 minutes and then wash as normal.
 If you get in the habit of doing this when you get back from the gym, you’ll be able to eliminate that set-in stink issue for good.
 Remember to do a test in an inconspicuous spot the first time to be sure the dyes used are truly colorfast.
+And if you’re looking for a sustainable non-toxic laundry detergent checkout our laundry detergent sheets.

 Shoes, skates and cleats: toxic air fresheners (we’re looking at you, Febreze) and dryer sheets simply mask odors instead of eliminating them.
 They’re also filled with chemicals that you really don’t want leaching into your skin and respiratory system.
 With already stinky shoes and cleats, the best strategy is to fully saturate their interior (until totally soaked) and allow them to dry completely.
 Don’t rinse.
 Once you’ve done this, you can give them a quick spray and allow it to set for 30 seconds after each wearing.